AntonC9018/uniCourse_dataStructuresAndAlgorithms/en/05_programming_fundamentals/doc.md

 ### Copying structs

-The same way that you can have multiple variables of the same type, you can have multiple variables of the same type, e.g. `Point`.
+The same way that you can have multiple variables of the same primitive type, you can have multiple variables of the same complex type, e.g. `Point`.

 ```cpp
 struct Point